rjdj0261/ModMail-Bot/README.md

-# Duelist
+# ModMail
-A Multi-Functional Discord Bot.
-Which is WIP!
+A ModMail bot based on chamburr's ModMail but Better

+Currrently in WIP!